 Don't have an idea if others have caught this but The September Man did and brought it to everyone's attention.

 And this discovery, while innocuous, makes you wonder if Markus Friend, founder of Plenty of Fish, knew what he was doing when he created the site.

-The deeper meanings of things are not always immediate to us, while hidden in plain site they become known to our awareness if we only stop and think for a minute.
+The deeper meanings of things are not always immediate to us, while hidden in plain sight they become known to our awareness if we only stop and think for a minute.

 So What Are We Talking About?
 Allow Us To Explain...

 Dating sites are filled with people looking for love and sex.
-This is a known fact but what becomes clearer is when we look up a word and discover it's meaning.
-Every wondered why the people you meet are offish in some sort of way?
-Incase you didn't know the definition of offish allows us to share it with you so you know it too!
+This is a known fact but what becomes clearer is when we look up a word and discover its meaning.
+Ever wondered why the people you meet are offish in some sort of way?
+In case you didn't know the definition of offish allows us to share it with you so you know it too!

-In many words, this one word sums up a vast majority of popular dating site and dating app users.
+In many words, this one word sums up the vast majority of popular dating sites and dating app users.